mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 };
 ```

-When we call `draw` on an individual block, it doesn't know what that it is—so, it looks to `Block.prototype` for an answer. `Block.prototype` hands the individual block its `draw` method, which the individual block happily goes ahead and calls using itself as `this`.
+When we call `draw` on an individual block, it doesn't know what it is—so, it looks to `Block.prototype` for an answer. `Block.prototype` hands the individual block its `draw` method, which the individual block happily goes ahead and calls using itself as `this`.

 Recall, that if we return `this`, we can chain additional methods after we call `draw()`.